effie-ms/eeflows/README.md

 EEFlows is a Django/React web application implementing methods of environmental flows estimation and interpreting results of the estimation.
-In the simplest case, environmental flows define the minimum amount of water needed for aquatic ecosystems and used as compliance thresholds (good ecological status or not) in environmental directives and regulations such as Water Framework Directive.
+In the simplest case, environmental flows define the minimum amount of water needed for aquatic ecosystems and are used as compliance thresholds (good ecological status or not) in environmental directives and regulations such as Water Framework Directive.

 For demonstration, the application uses river data (daily time series of discharges (flow rates), water levels and